YQtheAnalyst/AtliQ-BI-Sales-Insights/README.md

 - [References](#references)
 ## Technologies

+1. SQL (MySQL)
+    - Data Quality Assurance
+    - Data Cleaning
-1. MySQL: Data Analysis
+    - Data Analysis

-2. Microsoft Power BI: ETL (Extract, Transformation, and Load), data visualiztion
+2. Microsoft Power BI:
+    - ETL (Extract, Transformation, and Load)

-3. Power Query Editor
+    - Power Query Editor

-4. DAX Language
+    - DAX Language

-5. Business Intelligence: Problem-solving, report generation
+    - Data Visualization & Storytelling

+3. Business Intelligence
 ## Abstract: Business Intelligence

 AtliQ Hardware is a company which supplies computer hardware and peripherals to many clients.
 Sales directors at this company have amounts of customer transaction data to manage, and that's where the problem comes in!